Website development process

 Assemble your project team

 Your project team should review and continue analyzing the website's requirements.
 If your company is streamlining internal processes by using the website, consider an employee survey to help identify bottlenecks in the process or useful functions that might have been overlooked initially.
-A web development firm or consultant can assist you with this task.
+A web development business or consultant can assist you with this task.

 Manage build or buy

-Will your website be built internally or do you need to hire a website development firm?
+Will your website be built internally or do you need to hire a website development team?
 Base your decision on available resources and the complexity of the project.
 If you decide to outsource the project, itemize the requirements and put together a request for proposal that includes the:

 - Target audience groups